Deshenfektion/gitlab-cicd-lite/README.md

   network and a bind-mounted workspace; a malicious pipeline is not contained.
   Mounting the Docker socket also means the server is effectively root on the host.
+- **The shell executor can orphan processes.** Containers left by a crash are reaped by label on startup, but a killed server cannot reclaim the shell executor's detached process groups.
 - **No log rotation.** Logs are rows in SQLite; a very chatty job will grow the database.
 - **Artifacts are local files.** No object storage, no deduplication, and the